We are issuing this statement to outline what we are doing in response to COVID-19.

 We have worked together with other legal sector supervisors under the Money Laundering Regulations to publish joint guidance to manage risks arising from the Covid-19 pandemic.

-Although our offices are now closed, the BSB is intending, as much as possible, to provide a “business-as-usual” service to barristers, students and members of the public during the coming weeks and months.
+We aim to continue to provide a “business-as-usual” service to barristers, students and members of the public.
 Our staff have access to systems to work from home but we are a relatively small organisation and you may experience a delay in dealing with your query if key staff are affected.